First date?

 2022

-The Nissan Ariya was introduced in New Zealand in November 2024.
-This ANCAP safety rating applies to all New Zealand variants.
+The Nissan Ariya was introduced in New Zealand in November 2024 and Australia in September 2025.
+This ANCAP safety rating applies to all variants.

 Dual frontal, side chest-protecting and side head-protecting (curtain) airbags are standard.
 A centre airbag which provides added protection to front seat occupants in side impact crashes is also standard.